-QUESTIONNAIRE 2, DISTRIBUTED TO THE STUDENTS
+QUESTIONNAIRE 2, DISTRIBUTED TO

 OF 2

-The questions, prepared by the 1
+The questions, developed by the 1

 2/ Do you know where Auschwitz is?